fastoch/Networking/Routers.md

 ---

-When a device wants to communicate with another device in the same subnet, it will send a broadcast onto the local segment to find the MAC address of the device using the target IP address.
+In summary, when a device wants to communicate with another device in the same subnet, it will send a broadcast onto the local segment to find the MAC address of the device using the target IP address.

+---

 ## Routing between subnets